My parents gave me a present last week while we discussed what I’ll need to bring to college when I start classes next month.

 Candice Jackson, the top civil rights official within the Department of Education, espouses the same dangerous rhetoric as these misogynistic groups.
 She told The New York Times that 90 percent of campus rape allegations “fall into the category of ‘we were both drunk, we broke up, and six months later I found myself under a Title IX investigation because she decided that our last sleeping together was not quite right.’”
 She later apologized for these claims, but DeVos refused to state whether or not she agreed with them.

-Laura Dunn, founder of advocacy group SurvJustice, said that the group was “deeply troubled that [Jackson’s] apology does not admit how rare false reports are or admit how widespread the issue of campus sexual violence actually is based on research.”
+Laura Dunn, the founder of advocacy group SurvJustice, said that the group was “deeply troubled that [Jackson’s] apology does not admit how rare false reports are or admit how widespread the issue of campus sexual violence actually is based on research.”

 But that’s not the end of it: Jackson’s top priority seems to be not victims, but the perpetrators.
 She wants to reform how students — most of them male — are treated when they are accused of assault.
-She also received a support when she told a group of universities’ attorneys that the Obama administration tended to “overreach” and intentionally punish or humiliate colleges in cases of sexual assault.
+She also received support when she told a group of universities’ attorneys that the Obama administration tended to “overreach” and intentionally punish or humiliate colleges in cases of sexual assault.

 If she and DeVos are working together to change Title IX, we can only expect dangerous regression.